FroMage/RivieraDEV/README.md

         3. _enter the postgres password chosen during the installation when prompted_
         4. `createdb -U postgres -p 5433 -O rivieradev -E utf8 rivieradev-2021`
         5. _enter the postgres password chosen during the installation when prompted_
+8. Play (on Windows, you might need to run the following commands in a Powershell run as an Administrator)
     1. Download the module dependencies
-    1. `play dependencies --forProd`
+        - `play dependencies --forProd`
-1. Run the application
+    2. Run the application
-    1. `play run`
+        - `play run`
+9. You can visit the website at http://localhost:9001/ (if the text is not translated, just refresh)

 # How to make your user (if registration is disabled, which is the default for now)